 A Model for You

 Thomas Carlyle's words are worth repeating: "Be what you would have your pupils to be."
 When I take my associate team along for client consultations I ask them, "What did you learn by watching me as well as by listening to me?"
-Part of your mentor's role is teaching you by letting you watch her/him, in addition to telling you things.
+Part of your mentor's role is teaching you by letting you watch him or her, in addition to telling you things.

 Deeply Committed to You